 You must use the most current version of Google Chrome browser (other browsers are not supported).

 You need to have a web camera and microphone so that a remote proctor can watch you all the time during the exam (the exam is also video recorded).
 Before you start the test, you will be asked to use the webcam to show the proctor the room, the table you are taking the test at, and the chair you are sitting on (including under the chair) and full view of your body.
 You will be asked to show the proctor the screen and the back of your laptop/computer using a handheld mirror (of a reasonable size, not too small, so that the whole area of the screen can be seen in it).

 You must confirm your computer meets the technical specifications before scheduling the online exam – click the “CHECK NOW” button at the following webpage:

-If your computer does not pass this check, you cannot schedule the online exam and need to schedule an exam at a physical test center.
+If your computer does not pass the System Check, you cannot schedule the online exam and need to schedule an exam at a physical test center.

-If the system check is successful, download and install the ProProctor App from the same page the check is at.
+If the System Check is successful, download and install the ProProctor App from the same page the check is at.
 Keep in mind, that you can download the app only after you schedule the exam and receive an email with the appointment confirmation number.
 (After you install it, it will not open and no shortcut appears on your desktop, i.e. nothing visible happens.
 The App will become active when you launch the test at the time of your appointment.)